 Fantasy Premier League managers are often meticulous in their planning.
 Fixtures are a huge part of that preparation and, as a result, the FPL Fixture Difficulty Rating (FDR) planner is an essential tool.

-Fixture difficulty is calculated using a complex algorithm which is based on each team’s in-match statistics in both home and away matches.
+The official fixture difficulty is calculated using a complex algorithm that is based on each team’s in-match statistics in both home and away matches.
 This is then combined with each team’s results in the previous six fixtures.

 Fantasy Premier League FDR Planner

 Fixture Difficulty Rating Colour Code

 - Faded green: Easy

 Due to the way the fixtures are calculated, there is currently no fixture that is considered ‘very easy’.
 Interestingly, Man City away is the only fixture that is considered ‘hardest’.